Office of the Pardon Attorney

-The Office of the Pardon Attorney assists the president of the United States in his exercise of executive clemency as authorized by Article II, Section 2, of the US Constitution.
-It is part of the United States Department of Justice and is in consultation with the Attorney General of the United States or his delegate.
+The Office of the Pardon Attorney (OPA), part of the United States Department of Justice, assists the president of the United States in his exercise of executive clemency as authorized by Article II, Section 2, of the US Constitution.
+The office is headed by the pardon attorney.
+It operates under the general oversight of the deputy attorney general and in consultation with the attorney general or their delegate to review and process clemency applications.

 Under the Constitution, the president's clemency power extends only to federal criminal offenses.
 All requests for executive clemency for federal offenses are directed to the Office of the Pardon Attorney for investigation and review.
 The pardon attorney prepares the department's recommendation to the president for final disposition of each application.

+Since 1853, the responsibility of advising the president on pardon petitions has been assigned to the attorney general.
+Over time, various offices have supported this role in managing the clemency process, including the Office of the Pardon Clerk (1865–1870), the Office of the Attorney in Charge of Pardons (1891–1894).
+In 1894, the current Office of the Pardon Attorney was established.

 Executive clemency may take several forms, including pardon, conditional pardon, commutation of sentence, conditional commutation of sentence, remission of fine or restitution, respite, reprieve and amnesty.
 A pardon may be posthumous.
-The Office of the Pardon Attorney currently has a staff that includes the Deputy Pardon Attorney, an executive officer, four staff attorneys, and its clerical staff and paralegals who assist in the review of petitions.
+The Office of the Pardon Attorney currently has a staff that includes the deputy pardon attorney, an executive officer, four staff attorneys, and its clerical staff and paralegals who assist in the review of petitions.

 The power of clemency is "one of the most unlimited powers bestowed on the president by the Constitution."

 History

 Since 1789 various offices within the federal government have provided the president with administrative support for the exercise of executive clemency.
 A presidential order in 1865 formally delegated this responsibility to the Department of Justice.
 The office's current name was adopted in 1894.

-Historically, the norm was for presidents to rely on the pardon attorney process before making pardons (they are not required to do so).
-During the presidency of Donald Trump, he circumvented this process in his pardons.
+Historically, the norm was for presidents to rely on the pardon attorney process before making pardons, but they are not required to do so.